-Chris Barela’s love for the water has been life long.
-Growing up at the beach, and later becoming a pro surfer, has allowed Chris to travel the world.
-At the peak of Chris’s surfing career he had made it into the finals at the Banzai Pipeline Masters.
+Chris Barela’s love for the water has been lifelong.
+Growing up at the beach, and later becoming a pro surfer has allowed Chris to travel the world.
+At the peak of Chris’s surfing career, he had made it into the finals at the Banzai Pipeline Masters.

-As Barela’s sculpture line grew so did the opportunities.
-He accepted various commissions including The Zane Grey “Tales of the Gladiator”, Ted Williams’ Memorial Sculpture, various public installations such as the Marlin fountains in Key West, Florida & the Salmon Fountain in Medford, Oregon, the Tim Kelly Statue that sits at the base of the Hermosa Beach Pier in California, and most recently the Bob & Bill Meistrell statue at Sea side Lagoon in Redondo Beach California.
+As Barela’s sculpture line grew, so did the opportunities.
+He accepted various commissions including The Zane Grey “Tales of the Gladiator,” Ted Williams’ Memorial Sculpture, multiple public installations such as the Marlin fountains in Key West, Florida & the Salmon Fountain in Medford, Oregon, the Tim Kelly Statue that sits at the base of the Hermosa Beach Pier in California, and most recently the Bob & Bill Meistrell statue at Seaside Lagoon in Redondo Beach California.

-Along with the public art displays, Chris’ commissioned works are owned and exhibited by celebrities, public institutions and professional firms.
-Barela’s passion for nature is the driving force behind his art …Chris’s talents are not limited to bronze sculptures, he excels at photography and film-making and recently was awarded first place in the Hawaii Ocean Film Festival for his short film on octopus.
+Along with the public art displays, Chris’ commissioned works are owned and exhibited by celebrities, public institutions, and professional firms.
+Barela’s passion for nature is the driving force behind his art.
+Chris’s talents are not limited to bronze sculptures, he excels at photography and film-making and recently was awarded first place in the Hawaii Ocean Film Festival for his short film on the octopus.

-It is without question that Barela has become one of the world’s best sculptors/patina artists, which grants him the honor of being one of the most influential artists of today.
+Without question, Barela has become one of the world’s best sculptors/patina artists, which grants him the honor of being one of the most influential artists of today.
 Call our Laguna Beach gallery for more information about procuring some of Barela’s collection-worthy sculptures.